Enter your ZIP to find local pros.

 Best Gutter Style by Climate and Region

-Half-round gutters look like a circle that’s been cut in half.
-This style of gutter is primarily found on older homes with historical architectural styles; however, they also pair well with contemporary architecture.
+Half-round gutters look like a circle cut in half.
+They’re common on older homes with historic designs, but they also suit modern homes.

-If you live in a rainy climate, it’s important to know that the shape of half-round gutters transports water faster, and it’s also a breeze to clean.
-Since they are shallow, though, half-round gutters don’t transport as much water as K-style gutters and may not be the best gutters for heavy rain.
-You can counter this by opting for a wider gutter – we’ll touch on sizes in the next section.
+In rainy areas, half-round gutters move water quickly and are easy to clean.
+But because they’re shallow, they don’t carry as much water as K-style gutters and might not be best for heavy rain.
+Choosing a wider gutter can help, which we’ll discuss in the next section.

 Find the Right Contractor for Your Gutters Project